Cheong2K/RPi/README.md

 		$ sudo update-rc.d -f brcmbt defaults

-	Install BlueZ

-		$ sudo apt-get install bluez

 	Install Bluetooth Manager

 		$ sudo apt-get install blueman

-	Reboot the RPi and config your Bluetooth keyboard/mouse
+	Reboot the RPi, you should see hci0 interface is up with this command

+		$ hciconfig

+	Config your Bluetooth keyboard/mouse using the Bluetooth icon near the clock (upper-right corner).

 	Note: The blueman has problem to show the pairing key for keyboards to pair.
 Start a command line and use 'bluetoothctl', type the commands as shown: